layerzzzio/lhava-api-etl/collaboration.md

 I opted for Supabase, a well-regarded Backend as a Service (BAAS), for a couple of key reasons:
 - First, from my conversation with Pierre, it seems evident that LLAVA aims to progress quickly and explore various markets and opportunities.
 Therefore, it appeared beneficial, particularly in the initial stages, to devote our efforts to data exploration rather than managing an entire Postgres server.
 - Secondly, my understanding is that LLAVA might consider venturing into the creation of a Software as a Service (SAAS) for NFTs.
 Supabase is an excellent choice for such a venture, as all tables can be accessed easily through a Supabase client, which can be readily integrated with frontend tools like NextJS and Flutter.

+## What is happening in Postgres

+In Postgres, I created a few functions that clean and aggregates the results on the fly.

+More precisely what I did is:
+- created stage_transition and enforce a PK on the transaction id.
+It is triggered whenever new rows are inserted to raw_transition
+- created agg_weekly_user that tells the number of active users weekly.
+It is triggered whenever new rows are inserted to stage_transition
+- created agg_weekly_user that tells the number of active users weekly.
+It is triggered whenever new rows are inserted to stage_transition

+## Web Dashboard

+I've swiftly developed a basic web dashboard utilizing Flutter and Supabase.
+The data can be viewed [here]('https://app.cvbuilderai.com/solana').
+The dashboard reflects changes instantaneously as new data gets loaded into Postgres.
+It pulls information from the aggregated tables as mentioned in the preceding Postgres section.

+I chose to do this using Flutter over Retool since:
+- I know Flutter quick well and creating a dashboard with it is fast and easy
+- I tought it could be useful to know, we potentially have the possibility to create custom dashboard for customers

 ## Collaboration with other teams